Possible treatments for prostate cancer include:

 - abiraterone acetate (Zytiga®)

-Some common side effects of hormone therapy include: erectile dysfunction/reduced sex drive, breast tissue growth and sometimes tenderness, loss of bone mass, penis/scrotum shrinkage, hot flashes and weight gain.
-Hormone therapy can also increase the risk of heart disease.
+Some common side effects of hormone therapy include: erectile dysfunction/reduced sex drive, breast tissue growth and sometimes tenderness, loss of bone mass, penis/scrotum shrinkage, hot flashes, fatigue and weight gain.
+Over a long time hormone therapy can weaken bones and lead to muscle mass loss.

 Chemotherapy uses drugs to kill cancer cells.
-It is most commonly used when prostate cancer has spread to other parts of the body or and does not respond to hormone therapy alone.
+It is most commonly, but not always, used when prostate cancer has spread to other parts of the body or and does not respond to hormone therapy alone.
 Chemotherapy for prostate cancer is usually given through a vein.

 Chemotherapy treatment can take several months, and is known to cause side effects such as hair loss, nausea, loss of appetite, mouth sores, increased chance of infections, easy bruising or bleeding, gastro-intestinal problems and fatigue.
 Cabazitaxel (Jevtana®) and docetaxel (Taxotere®) are two kinds of chemotherapy often used to treat prostate cancer.